nxp-imx/imx-gputop/man/gputop.md

 ### QNX

-Under QNX, the GPU driver exposes the debugfs functionality by making use of named pipe (i.e.: a FIFO).
-Due to the way QNX is built, **gputop** will **not** try to create that FIFO (as QNX systems usually have their filesystem in RAM) thus, there has to be already a FIFO created/present in the system.
-Normally the FIFO is created under /var, specifically **/var/debugfs**.

-Additionally, under QNX gpu-debugfs-dump-to-fd must be set to `1' in graphics.conf which is normally found under $GRAPHICS_ROOT path.
-Lastly, the QNX GPU driver is being lazy-loaded by the application, thus access to the named pipe is **conditioned** by the fact that QNX_VIV_DEBUGFS has to be set before starting ``screen'' application.
-This is important, and without it the driver processing part of commands coming from **gputop**, would not be started.

-To summarise the following have to be done in order for QNX:

-* make sure you have a named piped in the system (normally should be /var/debugfs).
-* set **gpu-debugfs-dump-to-fd** set to 1 in graphics.conf.
-This
-will allow **gputop** to communicate with the driver over the FIFO.
-* export QNX_VIV_DEBUGFS=/var/debugfs.
-* start screen and your application (put it in background).
-This will create a thread in the system that will parse commands received over debugfs, if the **QNX_VIV_DEBUGFS** is exported to a valid FIFO.
-* now you can start **gputop**.

-In order to be able to read the hardware counter values **gpu-gpuProfiler** has to be set to 1 in ``graphics.conf'' file under $GRAPHICS_ROOT directory.
+Just like in Linux, in order to be able to read the hardware counter values **gpu-gpuProfiler** has to be set to 1 in ``graphics.conf'' file under
+$GRAPHICS_ROOT directory.
+Other views like ``occupancy'' and DMA will require **gpu-powerManagement** to be set to 0 (disabled).

 # NOTES